Job Details for 1215 - Policy and Program Manager

 The list of duties and responsibilities is illustrative only, and is not a comprehensive listing of all the duties and responsibilities performed by positions in this class.

-• Performs specialized assignments of a confidential nature as prescribed by the Chief of Staff.
+• Performs specialized assignments of a confidential nature as prescribed by the County Administrator and Deputy County Administrator

-• Analyzes and develops recommendations for policies, program planning, and evaluation activities.
+• Analyzes and develops recommendations for policies, program planning, and evaluation activities including the development of shared services with other units of government and coordination of the County’s ACT Initiative

-• Coordinate the periodic update of the County’s Strategic Planning Document as directed and work in collaboration with Department Heads and Countywide Election Officials to implement the stated objectives.
+• Coordinates the periodic update of the County’s Strategic Plans directed and works in collaboration with Department Heads and Countywide Election Officials to implement the stated objectives

-• Recommends administrative policy and program changes to Chief of Staff.
+• Recommends administrative policy and program changes to the Deputy County Administrator

-• Serves as a staff liaison to the County’s Strategic Planning Committee; works with department heads and elected officials on strategic initiatives relating to the plan and setting priorities for action
+• Serves as staff liaison to the County’s Strategic Planning Committee; works with department heads and elected officials to assist with the development and implementation of strategic initiatives; tracks and reports on departmental progress to various committees and the County Board

-• Develops and defines best practice as well as non-conventional ideas and strategies in response to emerging and future trends and opportunities
+• Identifies, develops and defines best practice as well as non-conventional ideas and strategies in response to emerging and future trends and opportunities

 • Maintains regular attendance and punctuality.